-In total, the 2016 Benchmark will cover 100 companies - see Attachment II for a complete listing.
+In total, the 2017 Benchmark will cover 110 companies - see Attachment II for a complete listing.

 One of our longer-term objectives is to progressively broaden the coverage of the Benchmark, both in terms of the number of companies and the geographic regions covered.
-Our plan is to increase the number of companies from the 90 in the 2015 Benchmark to 100 in the 2016 Benchmark.
-From a benchmarking perspective, we want to maintain a broadly consistent universe of companies.
-While the 90 constituents of the 2015 benchmark provide the starting point for the 2016 Benchmark, we are proposing the following changes:
+In line with this objective, we are increasing the number of companies from the 99 in the 2016 Benchmark to 110 in the 2017 Benchmark.

+For the 2017 Benchmark we considered potential additional companies based on the following factors: